(Please click on any photograph for a full sized image)

 Between 50,000 and 80,000 years ago the Aden Crater Lava Flow (part of the Afton Lava Flow event) covered the light brown sand dunes west of the Rio Grande Valley with a thick layer of dark brown lava from a series of low-intensity volcanic eruptions.
 That lava flow is reminiscent of the ‘a’a and pāhoehoe flows found in Hawaii today – examples of both being readily visible from your vehicle as you drive around the edges of the Aden Crater flow mass to the north of Kilbourne Hole itself.

-Subsequent to that ancient Aden Crater Flow, and long after that layer of lava had hardened into a 100+ square mile, and several-yards-thick, cap over those ancient desert sands, another volcanic eruption from deep below that desert floor drove a column of superheated gas, basalt rock and pyroclastic material through several seismic crustal cracks that run north-south in this region to the surface, bursting through the earlier volcanic cap and begining the formation process of these huge craters we now call Hunt and Kilbourne Hole.
+Subsequent to that ancient Aden Crater Flow, some 20,000 years ago, long after that layer of lava had hardened into a 100+ square mile, several-yards-thick cap over those ancient desert sands, another volcanic eruption from deep below that desert floor drove a column of superheated water, gas, basalt rock and pyroclastic material through several seismic crustal cracks that run north-south in this region to the surface, bursting through the earlier volcanic cap and begining the formation process of these huge craters we now call Hunt and Kilbourne Hole.
 This geologic wonder that we have called a “hole” is technically called a “maar”, however.

 This aerial view toward Ukinrek Maar, Alaska (above) illustrates what the explosive event might have looked like that formed Kilbourne Hole in New Mexico some 20,000 years ago.
 In this image a lava dome erupted in the 100-meter deep crater during a 10-day eruption cycle in 1977.
 This maar is about 300 meters in diameter, compared to the 1.7-mile wide Kilbourne Hole crater.

 A maar, then, is a low-relief, broad volcanic crater formed by shallow explosive eruptions.
 The explosions are usually caused by the heating and boiling of groundwater when magma invades the groundwater table from mantle levels deep below the Earth’s crust.
 Maars often fill with water to form a lake, making them less likely to be discovered or studied.

-In our locally-destructive event near El Paso, steam and pyroclastic eruptions along the Fitzgerald Fault broke through the Aden Lava Flow, which had capped the desert surface for thousands of years, belching destruction over a vast area of the Rio Grande Rift Basin to the south and east – downwind of the craters.
+In our locally-destructive event near El Paso, steam and pyroclastic eruptions along the Fitzgerald Fault broke through the Aden Lava Flow, belching destruction over a vast area of the Rio Grande Rift Basin to the south and east – downwind of the craters.
 Hunt’s Hole, ten miles south of Kilbourne Hole and the Potrillo Maar, even further south on the U.S.-Mexican Border, together threw millions of tons of ash and pyroclastic material into the atmosphere over several hundreds or maybe thousands of years of eruptions.

-The Kilbourne Hole maar event itself is huge, though, in comparison with the Ukinrek Maar event pictured above: a 1.7-mile diameter hole in New Mexico versus a 300-meter diameter crater in Alaska!
-The Kilbourne Hole maar eruption, alone, would have generated a gigantic column of ash and pyroclastic material some twenty times greater than the Ukinrek Maar.
-With the additional eruption events at nearby Hunt Hill and Portrillo Maar, the environment of the West Texas-Southern New Mexico region was to be dramatically changed.
-The landscape surrounding the Kilbourne maar and the area within a huge downwind ash path to the East Southeast, toward El Paso, would have been severely impacted.
-Today, distinct layers of curious ash-like material are visible within sedimentary layers exposed in the escarpments near Cattlemen’s Steakhouse in Fabens, Texas (in a geologic feature called the San Felipe Arroyo) and along the Interstate 10 route east of El Paso…some forty to 60 miles away.
+The Kilbourne Hole maar event itself is huge in comparison with the Ukinrek Maar event pictured above: a 1.7-mile diameter hole in New Mexico versus a 300-meter diameter crater in Alaska!
+The Kilbourne Hole maar eruption, alone, would have generated a gigantic column of ash and pyroclastic material some fifty times greater than the Ukinrek Maar.
+With the additional eruption events at nearby Hunt Hole and Portrillo Maar, the environment of the West Texas-Southern New Mexico region was dramatically changed.
+The landscape surrounding the Kilbourne maar and the area within a huge downwind ash swath to the East-Southeast, toward El Paso and Fabens, would have been severely impacted.
+Today, distinct layers of curious ash-like material are visible within sedimentary layers exposed in the escarpments near Cattlemen’s Steakhouse in Fabens, Texas (in a geologic feature called the San Felipe Arroyo) and along the Interstate 10 route east of El Paso…some forty to sixty miles away.

 From what we know of the earliest Native Americans in this region, it is very possible that some of North America’s first inhabitants, the Ancient Ones – who were here long before the Anasazi and migrated from the Northwest into the Southwest Region, witnessed those cataclysmic eruptive events that shaped this volcanic feature and others in the area.
 One can only imagine the place these stories might have held in their mythology.

 Throughout my life in this border city, the vast desert area surrounding El Paso has been one of our favorite playgrounds and weekend destinations.
 Only about an hour’s drive on washboard-rutted dirt roads west of the city limits, the sprawling geologic formations within the Potrillo Volcanic Field gave us dove, quail, snakes, coyote and rabbits to hunt by day, incredible sunsets in the evenings and inky dark skies decorated with millions of bright stars all night long.
 During a full moon, it is so bright you could almost read a book as you sit outside in that beautiful, clear, dry, high-desert air.
 After all, we’re at an elevation of over 4,000 feet MSL.
 Nighttime brings a chill to that desert air and as much as a thirty degree temperature drop from daytime.

 Many a summer and fall weekend during childhood were spent with my cousins (Warren Brown and his sons) and other friends exploring the West Sandhills at the foot of Mount Riley – where Aden Crater, Hunt’s Hole and Kilbourne Hole reside.
 A campout among the sand, cactus, creosote, ocotillo and mesquite bushes, sleeping out under the dark desert sky, changes your perspective on life.
 The stars are almost as tangible as the mesquite wood crackling on the fire.
-Having a gigantic 1.7-mile wide geologic feature such as this on your doorstep when you arise puts a different point of view in play.
+Having a gigantic 1.7-mile wide geologic feature such as this on your doorstep when you arise at dawn puts a different point of view in play.
 When I first knew this crater, I had no concept of the ancient cataclysmic events that had formed it.
 Then, the conventional wisdom was that it was a meteor crater.

-So, how did this beautiful and fascinating geologic artifact form?
+So, how again did this beautiful and fascinating geologic artifact form?
 Kilbourne and Hunt’s Holes are classic examples of a maar crater, as we described earlier, that formed as a result of the explosive interaction of hot basaltic magma carried up from deep underground with groundwater during a volcanic eruption.
 When a steam-saturated eruption column forms during an explosive event and then gravitationally collapses, a ring-shaped surge of ash and pyroclastic material (a super heated water-ash-rock slurry) travels radially outward from the central vent along the ground.
 The stratified, cross-bedded pyroclastic surge deposits surrounding the crater at Kilbourne Hole are spectacular and were formed as a consequence of such explosions from the center of the large crater, each explosive event forming beds of material in differing cross-layers full of small “volcanic hailstones” called lapilli.
-The area surrounding the rim were pelted by basalt “bombs” containing the mineral olivine thrown up from those deep eruptions, layer between ash and pyroclastic surge material.
+The area surrounding the rim was pelted by basalt “bombs” containing the mineral olivine thrown up from those deep eruptions, layer between ash and pyroclastic surge material.

 Basalt lava flows, very similar to a’a lava in Hawaii, which erupted between 50,000 to 80,000 years ago through a set of vents called the Afton Cones (the Aden Crater and Black Mountain lava formations) located north-northeast of Kilbourne Hole, flowed southward and covered the present area around Kilbourne and Hunt’s Holes below the East Potrillo Mountains.
-The explosion that formed Kilbourne Hole erupted from deep below in what is known as the Fitzgerald Fault, and up through the Afton lava cap, indicating to us that the crater is younger than the Afton lava flows themselves.
+The explosion that formed Kilbourne Hole erupted from deep below in what is known as the Fitzgerald Fault, and up through the Afton lava cap, indicating to us that the Kilbourne and Hunt craters are younger than the Afton Lava Flows themselves.

 Pyroclastic surge beds and vent-associated breccia blown from those craters (including our precious xenolith “bombs”) overlie the Afton basalt flow.
 So does eons-worth of desert blow-sand.
-The crater we see today formed during the final stages of that huge maar eruption, partly from collapse as the magma intrusion deep below subsided and partially from expelling surface material during the explosive eruption events in the huge column ash and dust these maar generated.
+The crater we see today formed during the final stages of that huge maar eruption, partly from collapse of the edges inwards as the magma intrusion deep below subsided, and partially from expelling surface material during the explosive eruption events in the huge column ash and dust these maar generated.